Gerry Anderson: Death

-The Humanist funeral was announced for Friday 11 January 2013 at Reading crematorium.
-His son Jamie went on to say that his father expressed his desire to let fans of the shows attend his funeral, alongside friends, family and cast members.
+The humanist funeral was announced for Friday 11 January 2013 at Reading Crematorium.
+Jamie Anderson went on to say that his father expressed his desire to let fans of the shows attend his funeral, alongside friends, family and cast members.
 Jamie also spoke about the number of messages sent by fans, saying, "We have been so touched by the outpouring of sympathy from all over the world.
 We have had messages from India, Uganda, Australia – and from people aged between seven to 70.
 It is so nice to know how my father touched people's lives across all the continents."
 Jamie went on to add, "But I'm proudest of him for the contribution he made to the Alzheimer's Society.
 He was so torn apart by his illness.
 But his involvement with the charity raised £1 million in just a year."

 Anderson was cremated, following a ceremony that brought together hundreds of colleagues, family and fans.
 Anderson's coffin was decorated with a floral Thunderbird 2 as his body was taken into the service, where musical scores of the Thunderbirds theme tune and "Aqua Marina" from Stingray were played.
-Amongst the hundreds in attendance was car owner Melvin Jarvis, who drove to the service in a full-scale replica of Lady Penelope's Rolls-Royce FAB1.
-Also in attendance was Shane Rimmer, who voiced Scott Tracy in Thunderbirds; he spoke about his time on the show, saying, "It was a truly unique experience.
-Gerry's office was like the Oval Office at The White House at times, such was the mystique of the place.
+Amongst the hundreds in attendance was car owner Melvin Jarvis, who drove to the service in a full-scale replica of FAB 1.
+Also in attendance was Shane Rimmer, the voice of Scott Tracy in Thunderbirds, who spoke about his time on the series: "It was a truly unique experience.
+Gerry's office was like the Oval Office at the White House at times, such was the mystique of the place.
 Thunderbirds really broke a mould as it was one of the first TV shows that had appeal on both sides of the Atlantic."

 The first episode of Strange Hill High, "King Mitchell", was dedicated to his memory.

 Legacy

-On 25 March 2013, in an announcement on the official Gerry Anderson website, Anderson's younger son Jamie announced that a number of projects that Anderson had been unable to finish during his lifetime were being developed by his company Anderson Entertainment and would be financed primarily through Kickstarter crowdfunding.
-On 27 July 2013 the name of the first Gerry Anderson legacy project was announced on the official Gerry Anderson website as a trilogy of novels entitled Gemini Force One.
+On 25 March 2013, in an announcement on the official Gerry Anderson website, Jamie Anderson announced that a number of projects that his father had been unable to finish were being developed by his company Anderson Entertainment and would be financed primarily through Kickstarter crowdfunding.
+On 27 July 2013 the name of the first Gerry Anderson legacy project was announced as a trilogy of novels entitled Gemini Force One.
 The first novel, Black Orchid, was published in 2014.
-In 2019 a pilot episode for a new puppet-based science fiction series based upon concepts developed by Anderson, Firestorm, was released on YouTube by Anderson Entertainment.
+In 2019 a pilot episode for a new puppet-based science fiction series based on concepts developed by Anderson, Firestorm, was released on YouTube by Anderson Entertainment.
 It uses a combination of hand- and electronically controlled puppets and green screen effects in an updated form of Supermarionation dubbed "Ultramarionation".
 Production of a full-length series was scheduled to begin in 2019.

+In 2026, Gerry Anderson was inducted into the Visual Effects Society Hall of Fame.